How to Avoid Common New Founder Traps in Business?

 Every system you build, every product you launch, every revenue milestone you hit, it all requires you to grow first.

-Big thanks to Business Helsinki for having me on stage on 5.9.2025.
 I look forward to bringing my energy and story to your event too.
-If this resonates and you want me to share these insights with your audience, reach out.
+Reach out if you’d like me to share it with your audience.

 To your freedom,